 The first stage in an attack is to identify a website running Magento.
-Whilst it is possible to manually identify Magento sites just by browsing to them and examining the HTML code for common Magento software identifiers, there are options to automate this process.
+Whilst it's possible to manually identify Magento sites by navigating to them and examining the HTML code for Magento software identifiers, there are options to automate this process.

 Illustration 1: Screenshot of Shodan search results for Magento sites